Lobo (TV series): Sequel series

 In 2010, ABS-CBN decided to produce a sequel to the series entitled, Imortal.
 According to ABS-CBN.com, Lia, also played by Angel Locsin, is the daughter of Noah and Lyka Ortega.

-A second sequel entitled La Luna Sangre, starring Kathryn Bernardo and Daniel Padilla premiered on June 19, 2017 to March 2, 2018.
+A second sequel entitled La Luna Sangre, starring Kathryn Bernardo and Daniel Padilla aired from June 19, 2017 to March 2, 2018.
 The sequel series was first revealed at the company's trade launch on November 22, 2016.